czgaming94/neon/docs/Dropdown.md

-# Checkbox
+# Dropdown
-The checkbox is designed to be used for taking user input on choices.
-A top use for the checkbox is for Poll option selection.<br>
+The Dropdown is designed to be used for taking user input on choices.
+A top use for the Dropdown is for Poll option selection.<br>
-Checkboxes can accept multiple selections, or be limited to a single selection.
+Dropdowns can accept multiple selections, or be limited to a single selection.
 ## Object Creation
 ```lua
 local GUI = require("gui")